7 Things You’ll Love About Pittsburgh, Pennsylvania

 The Pittsburgh Ballet is an American professional ballet company that has hailed its home in Pittsburgh for 50 years.
 Performances take place at the Benedum Center.
-Besides the typical seasonal ballet performances, the theatre also welcomes touring ballet companies and offers year-round classes.
+Besides the regular seasonal ballet performances, the theatre also welcomes touring ballet companies and offers year-round classes.

 During the Christmas season, see the iconic Nutcracker performance.
 It is nothing shy of magical!
-If you add one thing to your holiday planning schedule in Pittsburgh, taking your family to a performance of the Nutcracker should top the list.
+If you add one thing to your holiday planning schedule in Pittsburgh, taking your family to a production of the Nutcracker should top the list.

 WHERE TO STAY